ivanmanan/Show-Feeder/README.md

 # Show Feeder

+## Announcement
+This project is officially closed.
+I cannot find a way to append data onto the Future widget.
+Additionally, I cannot find a way to sychronize API calls.
+Blocking occurs in `/mobile/lib/models/data.dart`.

 ## About
 Show Feeder is an application that displays the release dates for your favorite TV shows and movies.